“If you don’t like the weather in New England now, just wait a few minutes.” ― Mark Twain

 Robert McCloskey books are a must.
 My personal childhood favorite was Blueberries for Sal–my mom always called me “Sal” when we picked blueberries (read the story and you’ll know why!).
 One Morning in Maine and Time of Wonder are both great ones as well.

 Ironically–because these days I hate spiders–Charlotte’s Web by E.B.
 White was another childhood favorite of mine, and I had no idea until a few years ago that he lived in a farmhouse in Brooklin, Maine.
-If you’ll be visiting the Acadia National Park area, read this childhood classic with your kids and then stop by his farm where the story was birthed while exploring the Blue Hill Peninsula.
+If you’ll be visiting the Acadia National Park area, read this childhood classic with your kids and then see his farm where the story was birthed while exploring the Blue Hill Peninsula.
+(Note: the farm is privately owned so it is not open to the public at this time, but you can ask a local where it’s located and drive past it.
+Please respect their privacy and don’t stop or pull into the driveway.)

 No kids but remember Charlotte’s Web with fondness?
 You might like The Story of Charlotte’s Web: E. B. White’s Eccentric Life in Nature and the Birth of an American Classic by Michael Sims.